My Geeky Nerdy Buddies

-My Geeky Nerdy Buddies (大宅男) is a 2014 mainland Chinese-Taiwanese romantic comedy film directed by Kevin Chu.
-It was released on July 10, 2014, in China but the film was withdrawn on the next day, citing "malicious competition" from the studio Bona Film Group.
+My Geeky Nerdy Buddies (大宅男) is a 2014 romantic comedy film directed by Kevin Chu.
+A Chinese-Taiwanese co-production, it was released on July 10, 2014, in China but the film was withdrawn on the next day, citing "malicious competition" from the studio Bona Film Group.
 The film stars Jam Hsiao as A Zhai, and Jiang Shuying as Yaling.

 Summary

 Otaku and his roommate Mr. Cheap are known as the ultimate geeks of their university.
 However, like any normal guy, their goal is to fall in love with the girls of their dreams.
 To get close to his goddess Mei, Mr. Cheap pretends to be a spoiled rich kid, appearing everywhere she goes.
 Meanwhile, the introverted Otaku tries to create a chance to talk to class beauty Ling by running into her in the hallway, only to have his plan fail awkwardly.